mikerabat/DelphiFido2/README.md

 https://developers.yubico.com/libfido2/Releases/

-The current implementation is based on V1.5.0.
+The current implementation is based on V1.6.0.
 But please note that the biometrics api is not properly tested due to a lack of a such key here.

 There is also a base implementation to check the functionality of the webauthn dll interface.
 The test project does not create a resident key.
 It points to fidotest.com which with a bit of change in the hosts file points to localhost.

-The project is based on Delphi 2010 and not tested on later versions - due to the use of some generics it is also not compatible with older versions.
+The project is based on Delphi 2010 and also tested with Delphi 10.4.1 - due to the use of some generics it is also not compatible with older versions.

 There are external dependency on SuperObject used to decode and encode JSON.